Okay, first things first: the Faroe Islands are not cheap.

 We had a handful of really good coffees during our time here, (especially in Cafe Brell and Fríða Kaffihús in Klaksvik), and even sourced oat milk in one!

-For the majority of our trip however it was mostly either filter or machine coffee.
-The tourism infrastructure has not yet really developed in the Faroes, however at many of the big destinations - such as on Mykines - you can usually find a small cafe set up to provide hot drinks (around 20DKK for a black coffee).
+For the majority of our trip however it was mostly filter or machine coffee.
+The tourism infrastructure has not yet really developed in the Faroes, but at many of the big destinations - such as on Mykines - you can usually find a small cafe set up to provide hot drinks (around 20DKK for a black coffee).
 On the cooler days of our trip, having a place to warm our hands around a cup of something was greatly appreciated!

 DKK40 / £4.75 / €5.40